 After breakfast, we head for Coomera where Catlypso is on the hard stand at Lightwave Yachts.
 We take along with us a lot of things, including some food, fuel Jerry cans and more.
 On the way we stop at the Woolworths fuel station at Oxenford.
-This is as cheap as anywhere and since we are purchasing 150 litres (110 for the boat and 40 for the car), it is worth getting a discount (8 cents a litre so $12 all up).
+This is as cheap as anywhere and since we are purchasing 150 litres of diesel (110 for the boat and 40 for the car), it is worth getting a discount (8 cents a litre so $12 all up).

 |The top section of the primary fuel filter (looking up).|

 This o-ring is difficult to remove as it is normally hard to see

 |The old fine fuel filter and the new one. |